Skip to Main Content

 The year range you are looking at in SciVal is not the same as in Scopus

-In the Overview, Collaboration, and Trends modules, we use a 3 to 10-year time window, and in Benchmarking and the Impact modules that are expanded back to 1996.
+In the Overview of metrics and Research Fields (also referred to as Trends in Research Fields) pages, we use a 3, 5 or 10-year time window, and in the Collaboration, Benchmarking and Impact pages the timeframe is extended back to 1996.
 You will see differences in metrics such as the scholarly output and citation counts if your researcher has published articles outside of these windows.

 There is a small time lag between Scopus and SciVal